saadpocalypse/wordle-terminal/README.md

 **wordle-terminal** is a Wordle-like CLI game for your terminal built with Node.js, Chalk, and Inquirer.
-You get six guesses the word resets everyday.
+You get six guesses and the word resets everyday.